Support for Online Courses

-BCIT's online learning environment, Desire2Learn, is supported by the Technology Service Desk, a service jointly maintained and administered by Educational Technology Support and IT Services.
+BCIT's online learning environment, Learning Hub, is supported by the Technology Service Desk, a service jointly maintained and administered by Educational Technology Support and IT Services.
 If you're having trouble here's our contact information.

 For help with: Login & access trouble, myBCIT, computers, telephones, printers, Banner, Lotus Notes & other email, etc...

 Phone: 604-412-7444 (option 1)

 For help with: Learning Hub course issues, Elluminate Live!, Respondus applications, blogs, wikis and other educational technologies.

 Phone: 604-412-7444 (option 2)